GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 (7) By entering this competition, participant agrees to assume any and all risks and waive claims against the CFTC, federal government and its related entities (i.e., a contractor or subcontractor at any tier, and a supplier, user, customer, cooperating party, grantee, investigator, or detailee), except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in the competition, whether the injury, death, damage, or loss arises through negligence or otherwise.
 The CFTC and federal government shall not be responsible or liable for any expenses, losses, damages, or injuries of any kind (including death) resulting from participation in Project Streetlamp or any competition-related activity, or from participants’ acceptance, receipt, possession, use, or misuse of any prize.

 (8) Participation constitutes full and unconditional agreement by the individual(s) and/or entity(ies) to all of the rules, terms, and conditions set forth in this announcement, which are final and binding in all matters related to the Project Streetlamp competition.

+### How To Enter

+(1) Prepare a submission.
+A submission consists of the following components:

+* A submission summary.
+A brief overview (~300 words max) of your tool suitable for immediate publication.
+* Written explanation.
+This element should explain in detail your solution and how it works.
+Please include any relevant technical details, and indicate any special functionalities (or limitations) of the tool.
+Please include in this explanation instructions for installation / implementation as may be appropriate.
+* The tool.
+Entries should either include a copy of the code or program that you have developed or, if the tool is hosted externally, access instructions to facilitate evaluation by the judging panel.
+* Example of output.
+A copy of the tool’s output demonstrating its capability (i.e., list of entities or data identifying entities as described in this announcement – see Outputs section).
+* A list with the name, affiliation, and contact information for each individual and entity that contributed to the contest entry.